The Brown Surname

 Mother: Betsy

 Jeremiah was a farmer and a tavern keeper.
-He lived with his family in Montgomery County, North Carolina.
-Sometime between 1804 and 1808, he moved to Montgomery County, Tennessee.
-Sometime between 1820 and 1830, Jeremiah moved by himself from Tennessee to Scott County, Missouri, where he married Eleanor Stuart.
-(Since his first wife Mary was still alive and they were not divorced, the inference is that he was a bigamist.)
+After marriage, he lived with his family in Montgomery County, North Carolina.
+Sometime between 1804 and 1808, they moved to Montgomery County, Tennessee.
+Sometime between 1820 and 1830, Jeremiah moved by himself from Tennessee to Scott County, Missouri, where he apparently married Eleanor Stuart.
+(Jeremiah was still married to his first wife Mary - he was a bigamist.)
 He died on October 8, 1838 near Charleston, Missouri and his family in Tennessee executed his estate.

 They had the following children: